German Football Museum

-The German Football Museum (Deutsches Fußballmuseum) aka DFB-Museum is the national museum for German football in Dortmund, Germany.
+The German Football Museum (Deutsches Fußballmuseum) DFB-Museum is the national museum for German football in Dortmund, Germany.
 It opened on 23 October 2015.

 History

 After the 2006 FIFA World Cup in Germany, the German Football Association (Deutscher Fußball-Bund /de/; DFB /de/) decided to finance the establishment of a national German soccer museum.
 In May 2007, the DFB Presidium shortlisted the cities of Cologne, Oberhausen, Gelsenkirchen and Dortmund from the 14 cities that had applied as a location for the football museum, locating museum in the most populous state of North Rhine-Westphalia.
 At a Bundestag of the DFB on 24 April 2009, the delegates decided on a location close to the city center south of Dortmund's Central Station, which had been previously used as a bus station.
 The area is part of an art and culture mile between the Dortmund U creative center and the Theater Dortmund concert hall.